fardeen-ahmed/spideR/README.md

 ## Pipelining

-- One can pipe this tool with httpx by -> $ spideR -d example.com | httpx -title -tech-detect -follow-redirects
+- One can pipe this tool with httpx by -> $ spideR -d example.com | httpx -title -tech-detect -follow-redirects (This will give more information about WAF, and redirections.

 #### Future sources